The Bible in Basic English (BBE) — Annotated History & Bibliography

 • 1965 Cambridge printing (public-domain basis in the U.S.).

-Later printing commonly referenced in digital editions; key for PD status statements.
+Later printing commonly referenced in digital editions; key for public-domain status statements.

 • Wikisource: Basic English Bible (hosted text).